d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 ## Tokenization

 For each sentence, we split it into a list of tokens.
 A token is a data point the model will train and predict.
-The following function supports split a sentence into words or characters, and returns a list of split strings.
+The following function supports splitting a sentence into words or characters, and returns a list of split strings.

 ```{.python .input}
 # Saved in the d2l package for later use